Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You build a Zepp antenna.
 You string up a half-wavelength wire.
 One end connects to your feed line, and the other end is left open (not connected to anything).
 This end-fed configuration was used on Zeppelin airships, hence the name.
 You'll likely need a tuner because the end-fed impedance is different from a center-fed dipole.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Zepp antenna, End-fed dipole, Half-wavelength, Antenna feeding
+Zepp antenna End-fed dipole Half-wavelength Antenna feeding

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.